TsonasIoannis/terraform-gke-cloudflare-prometheus-grafana/README.md

 Access policies for this apllciation fall under two categories User and Service policies.
 User policies can be defined to limit which users can be identified successfully, whereas Service policies give access to service applications e.g. Terraform.

-The next step is to define a Cloudflare tunnel to link the private cluster to our domain system without exposing traffic to the public Internet.
+The next step is to define a Cloudflare tunnel to link the private cluster to our domain system without exposing traffic to the public internet.
 For that we do:

 ```terraform
 resource "cloudflare_tunnel" "monitoring" {